vsemashko/project-ml-microservice-kubernetes/README.md

 * You'll need a python of version 3.7.3
 * Create a virtualenv and activate it
 * Run `make install` to install the necessary dependencies
-* Run `make all` to install all dependencies and run lint
+* Run `make all` to install all dependencies and run lint.
+In order to run lint locally you'll need a [hadlolint](https://github.com/hadolint/hadolint) installed.
+E.g. for mac you can use `brew install hadolint`

 ### Running `app.py`